imk-toolkit/imk-toolkit/tests/README.md

 the classes and sections.

 #### conftests.py
-This tests framework is build in a way you probably you already have available the required fixtures for your tests.
+This tests framework is build in a way that you probably have already available the required fixtures for your tests.
 You should not write fixtures but rather try to reuse the already existing ones.